Kavin1311/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ## FIGURE - 02- FULL ADDER:
 ![image](https://github.com/Kavin1311/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/assets/145695724/f0f5b44e-ee26-4234-be69-1abd306b4633)

-### Procedure

-Connect the supply (+5V) to the circuit
-Switch ON the main switch
-If the output is 1, then the led glows.
 ###  Program:
 Program to design a half and full adder circuit and verify its truth table in quartus using Verilog programming.
 ## HALF ADDER